adrian154/blog/public/blogposts/rubiks/blogpost.md

 For a second, let's ignore orientation and think only about permutation.
 Suppose we kept track of the position of each cubie using a list of numbers $1$ through $20$.
 (This scheme is a tad stupid&mdash;a corner can never occupy a position normally occupied by an edge&mdash;but bear with me.)
 Mathematically, this list would be a permutation, since each value occurs exactly once.

 Permutations have an interesting property called parity.
 Just like integers, every permutation can be classified as odd or even.
+Even permutations can only be obtained by performing an even number of swaps, and vice versa for odd permutations.

+When the cube is solved, we say that it has even parity, because zero swaps have been performed.
+Furthermore, a quarter turn can be expressed as six swaps, meaning that the overall parity of the cube will always be even.
+This eliminates **half** of all possible states: positions with odd parity will always remain odd no matter what moves we apply to it, so the cube can never be solved.

+Further reductions in the number of solvable states are explained by the rules surrounding corner and edge orientation.

+## EO Rules

+## CO Rules

 # Exploiting Symmetry